-- A. "Annual Security Report" or "ASR" shall have the same meaning as set forth in Policy 1-011. - B. "ASR" Administrator" is the person designated by the University to collect information necessary for the Annual Security Report, coordinate any necessary updates to the ASR, and to timely file and distribute the ASR. - C. "Campus Security Authority" or "CSA" shall have the same meaning as set forth in Policy 1-011. - D. "Clery Geography" shall have the same meaning as set forth in Policy 1-011.
+- A. "Annual Security Report" or "ASR" shall have the same meaning as set forth in Policy 1-011. - B. "ASR" Administrator" is the person designated by the University to collect information necessary for the Annual Security Report, coordinate any necessary updates to the ASR, and to timely file and distribute the ASR. - C. "Campus Hazing Transparency Report" or "CHTR" means the report required by the Stop Campus Hazing Act (20 U.S.C Section 1092(f)) that reports incidents of Hazing for which student organizations are found responsible. - D. "Campus Security Authority" or "CSA" shall have the same meaning as set forth in Policy 1-011. - E. "Clery Geography" shall have the same meaning as set forth in Policy 1-011.